coldshrine/study-notes/books/designing-data-intensive-applications.md

 If buggy code writes bad data to a database, recovery is much harder if the code is able to destructively overwrite data.

 Immutable events also capture more information than just the current state.
 If you persisted a cart into a regular database, deleting an item would effectively loose that event.

+You can derive views from the same event log, Druid ingests directly from Kafka, Pistachio is a distributed key-value sotre that uses Kafka as a commit log, Kafka Connect sinks can export data from Kafka to various different databases and indexes.

+Storing data is normally quite straightforward if you don't have to worry about how it is going to be queried and accessed.
+You gain a lot of flexibility by separating the form in which data is written from the form it is read, this idea is known as _command query responsibility segregation_ (CQRS).

+There is this fallacy that data must be written in the same form as it will be queried.